Step Forward, 3D‑Printed Shoes for a Better Future

 - 5 min read

-This project started with a simple question: why is it still so hard to get shoes that fit well, don’t cost a lot, and are good for the planet?
-Big factories need pricey molds, waste a bunch of material, and make it hard to change designs.
+I started with a simple thought: why is it still so hard to get shoes that fit, don’t cost a lot, and don’t hurt the planet?
+Big factories use pricey molds, waste material, and make changing designs slow.
+3D design and printing can be faster, use less, and fit people better.
+That’s what I’m trying to do here.

 Table of Contents